ju4n-avendanoa/Prisma_PostgresAPI/Readme.md

 ## API Endpoints

+The API should now be up and running at `http://localhost:5005` by default.
+You can test it using an HTTP client tool like Postman.

 - `GET /api/users`: Get all users.
 - `GET /api/users/:id`: Get a specific user by ID.
 - `POST /api/users`: Create a new user.